-We hope that everyone has a safe and enjoyable holiday weekend.
+We hope that everyone had a safe and enjoyable Thanksgiving holiday weekend.
 Taking time to relax and enjoy the company of friends and family is an important part of our lives.
 However, even under the best circumstances accidents happen.
 Accidents and illness, unfortunately, do not take holidays off and sometimes a trip to the hospital or ER is necessary.

 In the past, we’ve talked about “the July effect“.
 A time when teaching hospitals experience a sharp increase in medication errors – which just happens to coincide with the arrival of new residents and the departure of many of the seasoned staff members.
 Leaving many visitors at risk for patient safety errors.
 Similarly, the holiday season between Christmas and New Year’s Day presents some similar challenges to patient safety.

 If emergency care is necessary during this high-risk time here are a few things patients can do to help protect themselves from becoming the victim of a medical error: